Resource Recycling

 Recycling Plastic Recovered from the 4 Types of Home Appliances

-In response to the increasing seriousness of pollution from used plastic, countries are enacting and enhancing various laws and regulations related to plastic recycling.
+In response to the increasing seriousness of environmental pollution from used plastic, countries are enacting and enhancing various laws and regulations related to plastic recycling.
 There is a push to move away from the traditional linear economy, characterized by mass production, mass consumption, and mass disposal, and towards a circular economy, characterized by limited input and consumption of new resources and minimal waste production.
-In Japan, as well, society’s attitude towards plastic usage has changed significantly, as evidenced by the enforcement of the Act on Promotion of Resource Circulation for Plastics*.
+In Japan, as well, society’s attitude towards plastic usage has changed significantly, as evidenced by the enforcement of the Plastic Resource Circulation Act*.
 The Act focuses on resource recycling across the entire life cycle of plastic products, making it increasingly important that plastic materials are properly disposed of and recycled.

 Against this background, Sharp is pursuing greater recycling of used plastics, not only through horizontal recycling, in which used plastics are made as good as new material and incorporated into the same parts as they were originally used, but also through upgrade recycling, in which the recycled plastic is given added value with flame retardancy, weather resistance, or high stiffness.

-In fiscal 2022, Sharp developed mass-production technology for recycled flame-retardant polypropylene and used the material in the internal parts of ceramic fan heaters.
-Polypropylene recovered from used home appliances is given the physical properties, flame resistance, and long-term durability demanded in home appliances using Sharp’s own formulation technology.
+In fiscal 2023, Sharp developed colored recycled polypropylene and used the material in the external parts of stick vacuum cleaners.
+Polypropylene recovered from used home appliances is given the physical properties and long-term durability demanded in home appliances using Sharp’s own formulation technology.

 Used Plastic Recycling Method